 Biography

-I am an information security professional based in Raleigh, NC.
-I have experience optimizing processes and services, and have served in roles in various security programs, including identity and access management, threat and vulnerability management, security awareness & training and data loss prevention.
-I am a proud member of the InfoSec community, and participate in multiple networking groups around the Research Triangle, including Infragard, Raleigh ISSA, and (ISC)2.
-I serve as a volunteer board member for Women in CyberSecurity (WiCyS) NC Affiliate.
+Gaylynn is an information security professional based in Raleigh, NC.
+She has experience optimizing processes and services, and has served in roles in various security programs, including identity and access management, threat and vulnerability management, security awareness & training and data loss prevention.
+She is a proud member of the InfoSec community, and participate in multiple networking groups around the Research Triangle, including Infragard, Raleigh ISSA, and (ISC)2.
+Gaylynn serves as a volunteer board member for Women in CyberSecurity (WiCyS) NC Affiliate.

 Credits